Not-Diamond/not-diamond-python/README.md

 ## What is Prompt Adaptation?

 Not Diamond specializes in **Prompt Adaptation** - automatically optimizing your prompts to work optimally across different LLMs.
 Each language model has unique characteristics, instruction-following patterns, and preferred prompt formats.
-A prompt that works perfectly for GPT-4 might perform poorly on Claude or Gemini.
+A prompt that works perfectly for GPT-5 might perform poorly on Claude or Gemini.

-**The Problem**: Manually rewriting prompts for each model is time-consuming and requires deep expertise in each model's quirks.
+Manually rewriting prompts for each model is time-consuming and requires deep expertise in each model's quirks.

-**The Solution**: Not Diamond automatically adapts your prompts through:
+**The Solution**: Not Diamond automatically adapts your prompts with:
-- Systematic optimization using your evaluation dataset
+- Automatic optimization of both system and user prompts
-- Automated testing across target models
+- Built-in evaluation metrics
-- Performance metrics to validate improvements
+- Minimum 25 training examples recommended
-- Both system prompt and user message template optimization
+- Processing time: typically 10–30 minutes

 ## Documentation